Common Car Accident Injuries

 - Mild brain injury: Dizziness, vomiting, memory loss, and brief or no loss of consciousness

-- Moderate brain injury: Unconscious for up to 24 hours, contusions, signs of injuries showing in neuroimaging
+- Moderate brain injury: Unconscious for up to 24 hours, contusions, signs of injuries visible in neuroimaging

-- Severe brain injury: Coma, no sleep-wake cycle during the coma, damage appears on neuroimaging
+- Severe brain injury: Coma, no sleep-wake cycle during the coma, damage visible on neuroimaging

 Concussions